ravisiyer/blogger-dont-track-my-views-extn/README.md

   https://raviswdev.blogspot.com
   ```

+- Configuration options are in config.js:

+  - BLOG_DOMAINS: list of blogs to check.

+  - BLOGGER_COOKIE_NAME: the name of the Blogger cookie (default _ns).

+  - STARTUP_DELAY_MINUTES: delay before the startup check (default 5 / 60 = 5 seconds).

-- To check other blogs, edit background.js and popup.js and update the blogDomains array.
+- To check other blogs or adjust cookie name/startup delay, edit config.js accordingly.

 ## Author and Background